Welcome to SSNAP

 The acute organisational audit

 provides a biennial ‘snap-shot’ of the quality of stroke service organisation in acute settings.
-The last two rounds of this audit (2012 and 2014) have achieved 100% participation; with the results for both available to view here
+The last three rounds of this audit (2012, 2014 and 2016) have achieved 100% participation; with the full results for the 2014 audit available to view here

 To register for an account please click on the ‘Registration’ tab above and follow the instructions.
 If you are registering as a clinical user on SSNAP and the specific team or trust you are registering for is not listed please contact the SSNAP helpdesk.
 Post-acute services that are new to SSNAP can find a new team registration form and resources to aid getting started in the Support tab.